hyperifyio/project-govm/README.md

 ## Availability

-The complete source code for GoVM, including both the backend and frontend components, is exclusively accessible to commercial customers in both binary and source code formats.
+The full source code for GoVM, encompassing both the backend and frontend components, is available exclusively to commercial customers in both binary and source code formats.
+Our preferred licensing model is the FSL-1.1-MIT license, detailed in [the LICENSE.md file](./LICENSE.md), but we are open to discussing other dual licensing options as well.

 For more details and to follow the progress of this project, please visit [the GoVM Project Tracker](https://github.com/hyperifyio/project-govm/issues/1).